symil/vitecoin/README.md

 - Doesn't adapt the difficulty of the mining based on the current mining rate.
 - Doesn't manage if multiple branches exist in the chain.
 It properly creates branches, but does not recompute the unspent transaction for each leaf block.
 Basically if a branch is created, the chain will not work correctly.
 - Every cryptographic operation has been replaced by a simple operation suitable for the example.
+- Still for simplicity, 32 bit values are used instead of 256 bit values for hash fields.

 ### Run the project